owncloud/music/README.md

 #### Authentication

 Ampache doesn't use your ownCloud password for authentication.
 Instead, you need to use a specifically generated APIKEY for Ampache.
 The APIKEY is generated through the Music app settings accessible from the link at the bottom of the left pane within the app.
-In your Ampache client, use your ownCloud username and the generated key as password.
+When you create the APIKEY, the application shows also the username you should use on your Ampache client.
+Typically, this is your ownCloud login name but it may also be an UUID in case you have set up LDAP authentication.

 You may use the `/api/settings/userkey/generate` endpoint to programatically generate a random password.
 The endpoint expects two parameters, `length` (optional) and `description` (mandatory) and returns a JSON response.
 Please note that the minimum password length is 10 characters.
 The HTTP return codes represent also the status of the request.